reportportal/docs/README.md

 When some changes are ready to code review, follow the next steps in documentation repo:

-1. Add changes to be staged for commit
+1. Add changes to be staged for commit:
 ```bash
 git add <path-to-folder/file>
 ```

-2. Commit changes
+2. Commit changes:
 ```bash
 git commit -m "commit_message"
 ```

-3. Push changes to GitHub
+3. Push changes to GitHub:
 ```bash
 git push origin my-branch
 ```